Korean Cooking Ingredients: A Comprehensive Guide

 - Peeled garlic (kkan maneul, 깐마늘)

-There are several varieties of Korean mushrooms used in Korean cuisine.
-Here are the four most commonly used variations and their usage in the recipes.
+Several varieties of mushrooms (버섯) are available.
+Here are the four most common variations and their usage in the recipes.

-- Spicy cold noodles (nangmyeon, 냉면 or jjolmyeon, 쫄면) – You can make spicy cold noodles (nangmyeon) from scratch but the prepared cold noodle packages are also tasty and much quicker to prepare.
+- Spicy cold noodles (nangmyeon, 냉면 or jjolmyeon, 쫄면): You can make spicy cold noodles (nangmyeon) from scratch but the instant cold noodle packages are also tasty and much quicker to prepare.
 Both noodles have similar in taste but comes in different thickness of the noodles.
 If you prefer thin noodles, choose nangmyeon.

-Various Korean prepared food and fish cakes (eomuk, 어묵) are also available in the refrigerator sections.
-The most common items you will find are;
+Various types of prepared food and fish cakes (eomuk, 어묵) are available in the refrigerated sections of Korean grocery stores.
+Some of the most common items you can find include:

 - frozen Tonkatsu (돈가스) patties